Fourth Week of January 2021

 ▶ Are we talking about supply on the scale of building a “fourth-generation new town”?
 One year remains in the term.

-▶ More importantly, the administration still appears unable to read the market properly.
+▶ More importantly, Moon’s camp still seems unable to read the market properly.
 The continued emphasis on “speculation” makes that especially clear.
-As a result, policy is again likely to lag the market.
+As a result, policy is likely to lag the market again.

-▶ In effect, the administration’s message could still be read by the market as validating further upside in residential real estate.
-But most listings have already gone up, so one now has to be very selective in choosing one truly prime home.
+▶ In effect, the president’s message was that residential real estate still has further upside.
+But most listings have already risen, so one now has to be very selective in choosing one “truly prime” home.

 □ China’s 2020 GDP rose 2.3% YoY, and equipment investment rose 2.8% YoY … the Brookings Institution says, “China will overtake U.S. GDP in 2028."